kapitancho/lang-walnut/docs/03-functions.md

 In case a value cannot be instantiated, an error of type DependencyContainerError is returned.

 ## Constructors
-The following syntax can be used to define a constructor for a subtype or a sealed type:
+The following syntax can be used to define a constructor for an open or a sealed type:
 ```
 Article(title: String) %% [~Clock] :: [title: title, publishDate: %.clock->now];
 ```